vanyle/vbel2/README.md

 ## Using VBel2 to create endpoints

-Let's say you have a nodejs application built with express and you want to add a new endpoint.
+Let's say you have a node.js application built with express and you want to add a new endpoint.
 For example, an endpoint that returns a random number from the server.

 You could write something like this: